Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 ###### (Optional) (RAID) Find out chunk and block size

-This is needed to correctly format the raid array.
+This is needed to correctly format and align the raid array.
 Use the following command and find out the chunk size (128k in my case).
-The blocksize is normally 4k, it is used for somewhat large files.
+The blocksize is normally 4096, it is used for somewhat large files.

 <pre>
 mdadm -E /dev/<b>md127</b>